sindresorhus/get-gravatar/readme.md

 ### getGravatar(email, [options])

-Returns a promise for the image as a buffer.
+Returns a promise for the image as a `Buffer`.

 #### email